Medication Regimen Extraction From Medical Conversations: Results and Discussion

 \subsection{Evaluating on ASR transcripts}

-To test the performance of our models on real-world conditions, we use commercially available ASR services (Google and IBM) to transcribe the $\mathcal{D}_{test}$ files and measure the performance of our models without assuming any annotations (except when calculating the metrics).
+To test the performance of our models in real-world conditions, we use commercially available ASR services from Google and IBM to transcribe the $\mathcal{D}_{test}$ files and measure the performance of our models without assuming any annotations (except when calculating the metrics).
 It should be noted that this is not the case in our previous evaluations using `10\% test' dataset where we use the segmentation information.
 For ground truth annotations on ASR transcripts, we aligned the MR tags from human written transcripts to the ASR transcript using their grounded timing information.
-Additionally, since ASR is prone to errors, during the alignment, if a medication from an MR tag is not recognized correctly in the ASR transcript, we remove the corresponding MR tag.
+Additionally, since ASR is prone to errors, if a medication from an MR tag is not recognized correctly in the ASR transcript, during the alignment we remove the corresponding MR tag.

 In our evaluations, we use Google Cloud Speech-to-Text\footnote{https://cloud.google.com/speech-to-text/} (G-STT) and IBM Watson Speech to Text\footnote{https://www.ibm.com/cloud/watson-speech-to-text} (IBM-STT) as these were among the top-performing ASR APIs on medical speech \cite{kodish2018systematic} and were readily available to us.
 We used G-STT, with the `video model' with punctuation settings.
 Unlike our human written transcripts, the transcript provided by G-STT is not verbatim and does not have disfluencies.
 IBM-STT, on the other hand, does not give punctuation so we used the speaker changes to add end-of-sentence punctuation.